 Our fireworks display at dusk is always a much-anticipated event and we have created an already

 much-renowned tradition with this send off with the singing of our National Anthem.
-Join us after the Fireworks for the Party Boots Post-Fireworks Party!
+Hold onto your seats, we're rocking the best post-fireworks party in the Maritimes!

 ONLY FOG PREVENTS THE SHOW, in which case it will be rescheduled to the next evening that weather permits.
-Follow Market Square on Twitter and Facebook for the most up to date information.
+Follow Market Square on Twitter and Facebook for the most up to date information, and check out this video for more information about our fireworks displays!